shaynababe/chromeOSLinux_test/README.md

 =======

 ## I have not decide on a release default yet Focal maybe bullseye is also being considered
+## you have install curl for debootstrap to work
+## sudo apt install curl
 ## With this release test5 is namespaced for chromeOSLinux for task and builds in  /usr/local/bin for your local machine you need to have read write to run make all, in you test5 chroot cmd
 # git clone https://github.com/shaynababe/chromeOSLinux_test
 # sudo chmod 777 /usr/local/bin